krishnagopika/trng-1903-1904/week-5/day3.md

 In an EKS cluster, nodes are the underlying EC2 instances responsible for running your containerized applications.
 These nodes can have different roles and permissions.
 For example:

-- **Role**: EC2
+- **Role**: Service-EC2
 - **Permissions**: EC2 Worker node, CNI (Container Network Interface) for networking between containers and ECR (Elastic Container Registry) readonly access for pulling container images.

 ### Storage

-EKS supports various storage options for your Kubernetes workloads, including Amazon Elastic Block Store (EBS) volumes, Amazon Elastic File System (EFS), and third-party storage solutions.
+EKS supports various storage options for your Kubernetes workloads, Amazon Elastic File System (EFS), and third-party storage solutions.

 ### Networking